Tech-at-DU/d3-tutorial/10-Areas/readme.md

 # Areas

-In this section we will make a new graph and follow all of the steps we used in the previous graph for review and make a few changes along the way.
+In this section, we will make a new graph and follow all of the steps we used in the previous graph for review and make a few changes along the way.

 ## The Data